jasongrimes/fretboardfoundation/_chapters/030-scales/030-major-scale.md

 with intervals **1-2-3-4** (**T-T-S**).
 This is sometimes called the *major tetrachord*.

+## Practicing scale forms

+Practice slowly and thoughtfully, first ascending and descending, then with tunes, licks, scale patterns and arpeggios.

+See "practicing scales" in {% include chapter-link.html slug="scale-intro" anchor="practicing-scales" %} for details.

 ## E form

 Here is the major scale assembled in CAGED E form.